mattbis/MATTBIS/README.md

 #### why u take so long
 i. buy me a new computer(s) k thx ( zero budget productions )
 #### are you a bot?
-i.
-No in fact i block bots since nobody can follow NN,NNN K people ii.
+- i.
+No in fact i block bots since nobody can follow NN,NNN K people
+- ii.
 Did you really star all those?
 Yes I did..
-Ask Github no API used. iii.
+Ask Github no API used.
+- iii.
 Do you remember those projects?
 Yes about 65%...
-I even look at the source code! iv.
-Lies... you can see in my projects I will reference stuff I have seen; since I can remember source code easily
+I even look at the source code!